ngimb64/Kloud-Kraken/README.md

         - Keep in mind these will be stored in command line history unless configuration is done prior
 <br>

-- Before running the program it is also incredibly important to prepare wordlist data ahead of time
+- Before running the program it is also very helpful to prepare wordlist data ahead of time
     - Smaller wordlists easily merge but larger ones slow the process down **substantially**
     - In the YAML config it is best to set a reasonable `max_merging_size` (ex: 400MB) to prevent bottlenecks from merging large wordlists
     - It is also ideal to set a reasonable `max_file_size` (ex: 2GB) to prevent extensive delays in network latency as smaller files transfer quicker and distribute better among EC2 clients